Mass Jathara

 Mass Jathara is a 2025 Indian Telugu-language action comedy film written and directed by Bhanu Bogavarapu in his directorial debut.
 The film stars Ravi Teja and Sreeleela in the lead roles.
 It was jointly produced by Sithara Entertainments, Fortune Four Cinemas, and Srikara Studios.
 The technical team consisted of music composer Bheems Ceciroleo, cinematographer Vidhu Ayyanna, and editor Naveen Nooli.

-It was theatrically released on 31 October 2025 and received negative reviews from critics for its performances, predictability, formulaic narration, script and direction.
+It was theatrically released on 31 October 2025 and received negative reviews from critics and emerged as a box office failure.

 Plot

 Laxman Bheri (Ravi Teja) is an honest railway policeman.
 When injustice happens in front of his eyes, he tries to take it under his control even if it is not within his jurisdiction and do justice.
 In this process, while working in Warangal, he gives a minister's son a piece of advice in his own style.
 After that, he is transferred to Adivivaram railway station in Alluri district.
 Sivudu (Naveen Chandra) rules the tribal area between the hills.
 He grows Sheelavathi type of ganja with the farmers in the surrounding areas and smuggles it to Kolkata.
 As soon as Laxman steps into that village, he starts going against Shiva.
 Starting as a district SP, how an ordinary railway SI can stop Sivudu who has support of the entire political establishment and how he can overthrow his marijuana empire makes the rest of the story.